oalekseev/CalciteRestAPIAdapter/README.md

 set "JVM_OPTS=%JVM_OPTS% -Dcalcite.rest=%APP_HOME%..\calcite\rest"
 ```

-If the `calcite.rest` system property isn't defined, the adapter tries to find the `catalina.base` system property (assuming the Apache Tomcat application server is used) and then searches for the calcite/rest directory relative to it.
+If the `calcite.rest` system property isn't defined, the adapter tries to find the `catalina.base` system property (assuming the Apache Tomcat application server is used) and then searches for the `calcite\rest` directory relative to it.